(For current menu pricing,

 Fort Breads – A selection of pumpkin walnut muffins and dinner rolls.

 Fort Dinner Salad – Seven crisp greens topped with pickled ginger, diced jicama and toasted pepitas.
-(You can add shrimp or smoked duck.)
+(You can add guacamole or smoked duck.)

 Dressing Choices – Chunky Maytag Blue Cheese, Herbal Damiana* House Vinaigrette, Buttermilk Ranch, Chipotle Honey or Balsamic Vinegar & Fine Extra Virgin Olive Oil